 There are actually two versions of the apam balik: One has a thin and crispy crust while the other is slightly thicker in texture although the filling for both types remain the same.
-I prefer the latter as I find it more palatable with the tinge of saltiness of the butter, the crunchiness of the peanuts, the sweetness of the cream corn and sugar in every bite.
-It is especially good when eaten while it is still warm, freshly from the pan.
+I prefer the latter as I find it more palatable with the tinge of saltiness from the butter, the crunchiness of the peanuts, the sweetness of the cream corn and sugar in every bite.
+It is especially good when eaten while it is still warm, fresh from the pan.

 Apam Balik is also known as: Soft Pancake with Cream Corn and PeanutsBan Jian KuihMin Jian Kuih曼煎糕

 Mix milk, oil and egg together.
 Sift flour, baking powder and salt into the mixture.
 Stir well until all ingredients are combined.